Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

 Each GPIO port on the STM32F103 has two configuration registers: CRL controls Pin 0-7, and CRH controls Pin 8-15.
 Each pin occupies 4 bits: MODE[1:0] (2 bits) + CNF[1:0] (2 bits).

-Configuration for input modes:
+Configuration in input mode:

 | MODE[1:0] | CNF[1:0] | Meaning |